Photo by Marie-Aude Fouéré, Tanzania, 2020

 Anselmo Matusse, former AfDevLives postdoctoral fellow

-Joana invites us to walk and listen to places, to their temporal layers and ingrained entanglements.
-The workshop will concentrate on walking and listening as forms of place-based research and practice that will allow us to engage with concrete sites and to read traces of multiple, often conflicting, temporal layers engraved in them.
-26-28th of February | 3 Full-days | In-person workshop | Around Lisbon and in Room A202 (Building 4, Iscte) | Registration needed via AfDevLives@iscte-iul.pt (few spots available) 27th of February | 10:00 | Open Lecture (hybrid event) | Room B202 (Building 4, Iscte) and online (Zoom) Title: "Sound and performative walks: ambulatory practices to critically reconfigure the experience and engagement with inhabited space"
+Joana invited us to walk and listen to places, to their temporal layers and ingrained entanglements.
+The workshop concentrated on walking and listening as forms of place-based research and practice that allowed us to engage with concrete sites and to read traces of multiple, often conflicting, temporal layers engraved in them.

 On the 23rd of April 2024 we hosted another AfDevLives creative research methodologies session, dedicated to the photovoice research method.
 It was facilitated by Nura Ali, a doctoral student at the Development Planning Unit at University College London, and Nosazemen Agbontaen, a filmmaker, photographer, writer and producer.
-In their lecture "Photography as Method", Nura and Nosa shared their work using participatory photography in an effort to re-frame the narrative of a contested low-income neighbourhood in Lagos, Nigeria.

 The second session of the creative research methodologies led by the architect and photographer, Gili Merin.
 In her lecture and workshop she invited us to learn about her ongoing exploration of the history of urban photography, visual travelogues and photo essays in order to formulate a critique of the ways images have been produced and consumed over the last century.
 Under the title Photography Against the Grain: Observation, Engagement and Documentation the lecture also included an overview of Gili’s photographic projects that offer tools for critical observation, engagement and documentation of the built landscape.
-This event took place on the 22nd and 23rd of February 2024.

 The first session of the creative research methodologies event series took place on the 4th and 5th of December.
 The researcher, curator and editor Inês Moreira invited us to join her methodological endeavour under the theme “Curating, Extreme Sites and Non-Beloved Heritage”.
-First part: Open lecture, on 4th December 2023 - titled: “Curating as engaging with extreme sites: the ex-Soviet monuments by the Baltic.”
-Second part: Workshop, on 5th December 2023, “On the Nomadic Research at the Fringes Group´s Methods: fieldwork, visual essay and arts-based research.”

 A group photo from the recent ECRIS July 2023.
 The collective qualitative research method known as ECRIS, pioneered by development anthropologists Jeanne Pierre Olivier de Sardan (French) and Thomas Bierschenk (German).
 This method encourages debate across fields and competences, turning interpretative differences into valuable learning opportunities and especially geared towards the unpacking of the complexities associated with development projects (REFs).
 In mid-2023, in the context of ERC Starting Grant AfDevLives in Portugal and in collaboration with Moi University in Kenya and the Institut de Recherche pour le Développement (IRD) and French Institute for Research in Africa (IFRA) in France, we applied this approach to a the study of remains of a Finnish-Kenyan water-infrastructure collaboration called Kefinco, which was implemented in western Kenya from the early 1980s to the mid-1990s.